Frequently Asked Questions

 Do you accept insurance or offer superbills?

-If you have a different insurance provider, I can also process out-of-network claims on your behalf or provide a superbill for you to submit to your insurance for potential reimbursement.
+If you have a different insurance provider, I can offer an out-of-network option for you.
 If you’re unsure about your coverage, I’m happy to guide you through verifying your benefits before we begin.

 How do I book a session?